Australian outback aerial

 Years of workon Country.

-William Martin has spent many years living and working alongside remote Aboriginal communities across Australia.
-His work has included community agriculture, native seed systems, ecological restoration, seed saving and remote food production initiatives.
+His work has included community agriculture, native seed systems, ecological restoration, seed saving, ranger support programs and remote food production initiatives.

 With support from the National Indigenous Australians Agency and the Indigenous Land and Sea Corporation, William helped establish greenhouses, seed banks and community garden initiatives across remote communities in the Northern Territory.